ThinkParQ/beegfs-csi-driver/README.md

 Provided all Pods are running the driver is now ready for use.
 See the following sections for how to get started using the driver.

+See [NetApp TV](https://www.youtube.com/watch?v=lHkwaj8Ydqk&list=PLdXI3bZJEw7kJrbLsSFvDGXWJEmqHOFj_&index=2) for demo videos on the deployment and workflows of the BeeGFS CSI driver.

 ***

 <a name="basic-use"></a>